The 5 Do's of a successful parenting plan meeting

-Research has shown that a successful parenting plan meeting reduces the negative effects of divorce on children.
+A successful parenting plan evaluation meeting reduces the negative effects of divorce on children.
 If the parents have made a real effort to communicate well, the results are much more positive.
 Meeting your ex-partner regulary to discuss the children is one thing that will help improve the positive communication.

 See your relationship with your ex-partner as a business partnership.
 You share a common goal: raising your children in the best way.
 It may not be your favorite partnership, but your business success depends on it.
 Make it the best business ever conducted.